Bominkkwon/reddit-sentiment-and-stock-volatility/README.md

 }
 ```
+## Understanding each word's polarity score
+VADER sentimental analysis relies on a dictionary that maps lexical features to emotion intensities known as sentiment scores.
+The sentiment score of a text can be obtained by summing up the intensity of each word in the text.
 To find a single unidemnsional measure of sentiment for a given word, I measured each word's polarity score:
 ![](img/polarity_score.png)
+  * Polarity classification
+    This process will only focus on one thing: if the text expresses a positive, negative or neutral "opinion"